-Much of the late season honey is derived from goldenrod and it’s easy to tell because the smell of the goldenrod in the air has a similar pungency as the honey we harvest in the fall.
+Much of the late season honey is derived from goldenrod and it’s easy to tell because the smell of the goldenrod in the air has a similar pungency as the honey I harvest in the fall.

 Goldenrod honey crystallizes quickly due to its high glucose content and can take on such a strong earthen odour as to be unpleasant to more sensitive taste buds.
 I’m not in love with it.
 I can see how it’s an acquired taste.
-Most of our fall honey comes from a variety of nectar sources, so it’s not too pungent.
+Most of my fall honey comes from a variety of nectar sources, so it’s not too pungent.

-We began stealing honey from our bees, a little bit at a time, beginning in July.
+I began stealing honey from my bees, a little bit at a time, beginning in July.
 Almost half the honey was in comb form, all natural and beautiful.
-The rest was extracted liquid honey in jar form, not exactly natural or nearly as pretty, but it’ll do you.
+The rest was extracted liquid honey in jar form, not exactly natural or nearly as pretty, but it’ll do.
 The last batch of honey was extracted today — the jar on the left in the photo.
 Compare it to the jar on the right that was extracted a month ago.

-Judging from its golden appearance and its flavour (almost sickly sweet and pungent), I think the honey extracted today is mostly Goldenrod honey.
-The honey we extracted a month ago is darker and the flavour is rich and earthy.
+Judging from its golden appearance and its flavour (almost sickly sweet and pungent), I’d say the honey extracted today is mostly Goldenrod honey.
+The honey extracted a month ago is darker and the flavour is rich and earthy.
 Although it doesn’t qualify as a dark honey, I think much of the nectar for that honey may have been collected from Black Huckleberries that seem plentiful out in the country where the bees are now.